Colorado Buffaloes men's basketball: The Frosty Cox era

 The first coaching star for CU was Forrest B. "Frosty" Cox.
 Cox spent 13 years on the sidelines from 1936 to 1950.
-In his second season with the school, the Buffaloes joined the Mountain States Conference where they won four MSC titles.
+In his second season with the school, the Buffaloes joined the Mountain States Conference, where they would proceed to win four MSC titles.
 Under Cox, the Buffs had quite a bit of success—both individually and as a team.
-Cox had four All-Americans during his time with the Buffs – Jack Harvey (1939 & 1940), Jim Willcoxon (1939), Bob Doll (1942) and Leason McCloud (1942).
+Cox had four All-Americans during his time with the Buffs – Jack Harvey (1939 & 1940), Jim Willcoxon (1939), Bob Doll (1942), and Leason McCloud (1942).
 Cox lead the team to three NCAA tournament bids and two NIT bids while in Boulder.

 Arguably the greatest team in CU Basketball history was the 1940 squad which not only got invited to the NCAA tournament but to the NIT tournament as well.
-The Buffs won the more prestigious at the time NIT Tournament, which leads some to claim that the 1940 team was National Champs.
-In 1942, the Buffs lost in the NCAA Tournament Championship game to the Stanford Cardinal, which is the school's all-time best finish in that tournament.
+The Buffs won the more prestigious at the time NIT Tournament, which leads some to claim that the 1940 team were National Champs.
+In 1942, the Buffs lost in the NCAA Tournament championship game to the Stanford Cardinals, which is the school's all-time best finish in that tournament.

 In 1947, the Buffs left the Mountain States Conference and joined the Big Seven Conference.
-When Cox concluded his CU career, he had the best win–loss percentage (62.3%) of any CU coach that was there for more than one season.
+When Cox concluded his CU career, he had the best win–loss percentage (62.3%) of any CU coach who coached for more than one season.

 "The Big Burd" rules the court

 After Cox left CU, Horace "Bebe" Lee took over as the Buffs head coach.
 He led the school to two NCAA Tournament bids, including a Third Place finish in the 1955 NCAA tournament.
 However, the star of this era was Burdette "Burdie" Haldorson.
 Also known as "The Big Burd," Haldorson was arguably the best player in Colorado Men's Basketball history.
-An All-American whose number is retired at CU, Haldorson was named to All-Big 7 Conference team two times and is also a member of the Basketball Hall of Fame, The Colorado Sports Hall of Fame, the University of Colorado Athletic Hall of Fame and the Pac-12 Basketball Hall of Honor.
+An All-American whose number is retired at CU, Haldorson was named to All-Big 7 Conference team two times and is also a member of the Basketball Hall of Fame, The Colorado Sports Hall of Fame, the University of Colorado Athletic Hall of Fame, and the Pac-12 Basketball Hall of Honor.
 He also won two gold medals with USA Basketball (1956 & 1960).

 In 1955, Haldorson led the Big 7 Conference in scoring with 23.9 points per game as he led the Buffs to the third-place finish in the 1955 NCAA Tournament.